 Before I share some of my favorite road trips, let's head to Walmart to get our oil changed with Pennzoil and I shopped for some goodies.
 After all, it's just as important to make sure your car is in tip-top condition as it is that you have snacks, drinks for the humans.
 Plus, since it is Walmart you can also pick up an extra pair of boots, gloves, even a tablet or DVDs to watch on the trip too!

 I always find that even if your car isn't "due" for an oil change that it is a good idea to go in for a check if you are planning a trip longer than a few hours drive and especially when going into areas that might have extreme conditions such as icy roads, extreme cold, or extreme heat.
-Plus, if you living in the South West like I do, there are places in the desert where you might be many miles from a gas station should something unexpected go wrong.
+Plus, if you living in the South West as I do, there are places in the desert where you might be many miles from a gas station should something unexpected go wrong.

 When getting your "oil changed" it is more than just the oil and the guys at Walmart were great about checking my tires, headlights, washer fluid, brake pads etc. Plus they also vacuumed the interior and cleaned the windshield, so that was nice as well.
 Walmart Auto Center's oil and lube services run from $26.88 for a basic level of service but we recommend getting the Standard Oil Change for $31.88 since that includes the other services I mentioned above.

 I chose to get Pennzoil's Conventional Motor Oil, which is a traditional oil base fortified with Active Cleaning Agents™.
-However, if you have an older car you may want to chose the High Mileage Vehicle version that helps with worn or high mileage engines with more than 75,000 miles.
+However, if you have an older car you may want to choose the High Mileage Vehicle version that helps with worn or high mileage engines with more than 75,000 miles.
 Pennzoil also offers a synthetic motor oil Platinum that is proven to keep pistons up to 40% cleaner than the toughest industry standard.

 So no that your car is all set and we've stocked up on supplies, here are some of my favorite road trips!